-- Financing institutions and real estate owners will have more knowledgeable partners with regard to financing issues and in return gain an insight into the nature of Energy Efficiency projects.
-And maybe develop better suited finance tools for energy-contracting projects like "pure forfaiting". - 3.
-The development of the building refurbishment market with a potential 5 to 10 billion €/a6 will be supported.
+- 1. EE actors will have a better understanding of the functioning and importance of financing issues for the implementation of Energy Efficiency measures and Energy-Contracting. - 2.
+Financing institutions and real estate owners will have more knowledgeable partners with regard to financing issues and in return gain an insight into the nature of Energy Efficiency projects.
+And maybe develop better suited finance tools for energy-contracting projects like "pure forfaiting". - The development of the building refurbishment market with a potential 5 to 10 billion €/a will be supported.

-This manual has received support from a number of institutions and individuals: We thank for financial assistance from the Intelligent Energy - Europe Programme7 and the Austrian "Lebensministerium"8.
+This manual has received support from a number of institutions and individuals: We thank for financial assistance from the Intelligent Energy - Europe Programme and the Austrian "Lebensministerium".
 The work has been continued within Task XVI "Competitive Energy Services" run by the IEA (International Energy Agency) Demand Side Management Implementing Agreement (http://dsm.iea.org/).

-Daniel Schinnerl, Graz Energy Agency9 and Alexandra Waldmann, Berlin Energy Agency10 have written a chapter of this manual.
-The EUROCONTRACT partners11 have given helpful comments.
+Daniel Schinnerl, Graz Energy Agency and Alexandra Waldmann, Berlin Energy Agency have written a chapter of this manual.
+The EUROCONTRACT partners have given helpful comments.
 Special thanks to Mark Suer, Raiffeisen Leasing for his valuable inputs and to Alexander Linke, Kommunalkredit Public Consulting.